 Signature Mgt Team v.
 John Doe 2017 – US Appeal Court: If an anonymous writer can show that he or she engages in substantial protected speech that unmasking will chill, the writer can maintain anonymity even after losing a defamation suit.

-Canada 2018 – Inconsistent law across provinces: In Housman v.
-RateMDs SKQB 2017 a Saskatchewan dentist was granted a Norwich Order to unmask the writers of all six negative reviews about him on RateMDs.
-But other provinces balance two tests, Norwich and Wigmore (pre-action discovery versus privacy); anonymity prevails in Ontario courts, for example 1654776 Ontario Ltd v.
+Status in Canada 2018 – Inconsistent law across provinces: The Saskatchewan court in Houseman v.
+RateMDs SKQB 2017 granted dentist Dr. Houseman a Norwich Order to unmask the writers of all six negative reviews about him on RateMDs.
+But other provinces balance two tests, the Norwich Test and the Wigmore Test (these weigh the need for pre-action discovery, against the right to privacy).
+In Ontario, anonymity prevails.
+See for example 1654776 Ontario Ltd v.
 Stewart 2013 ONCA.
-The Law Commission of Ontario currently leads a major project to reform internet law.
+The Law Commission of Ontario leads a major project to reform internet law.

 Segal's stance on patient reviews is symbolized in his choice of business trademarks: